January 1st – A traditional time to reflect on the year gone by, take stock of the positives and negatives in

 Developing the habit of exercising 30 minutes every day has more lasting benefit than achieving

-• Track Results – Tracking helps one to stay on task towards developing habits, by providing the
+a 10-mile run. - Track Results – Tracking helps one to stay on task towards developing habits, by providing the

 motivation to move resolutions forward.
 Keeping a journal, adding tasks into a daily planner,